 The Elliot Brown Canford is a great watch for active dads.
 It looks cool, you’ll never have to take it off or charge it, and it seems virtually indestructible.
-Perfect for outdoor family adventures!
+Perfect for family adventures!

 I’ve had this watch for around four years, and in that time it’s climbed mountains, swum in the sea, canoed down rivers, cycled in sub-zero temperatures, played countless matches of football and tennis, been skiing in freezing-cold Poland, and – perhaps most impressively – handled relentless abuse from a rampant toddler.